kaikai581/petals-to-the-metal/README.md

 It is anecdotally interesting to note that Prof. Welling got his PhD degree under the instruction of Prof. Gerard 't Hooft, a renowned theoretical physicist who proved the renormalizability of gauge theories in his PhD work and received the Nobel Prize in Physics with it in 1999.

+The theory behind equavariance is profound.
+One of the major contributions of the authors' work is to derive and solve the so-called *kernel constraints* that all general steerable CNNs have to obey.
+For details in the theory, refer to the original paper. [[1]](#1)

 ## Data used for this investigation
 The data used for this investigation comes from one of the Kaggle competitions called [Petals to the Metal - Flower Classification on TPU](https://www.kaggle.com/c/tpu-getting-started).
 This dataset is selected simply because the competition has no end date.
 Therefore, I can be sure that the dataset will be available for a long time.
 Besides, due to the radial symmetry of flowers, this might exhibit some interesting effects on the results.
 ### Data format conversion